 Resume or CV, what’s the difference?

-A curriculum vitae is typically used when applying for academic, educational, scientific or research positions.
+A CV is typically used when applying for academic, educational, scientific or research positions.
 It is also used when applying for fellowships, grants and international positions.
-A CV can be 4 or more pages, or even longer depending on experiences.
+A CV can be four or more pages, or even longer depending on experiences.

 It is recommended that you keep a running inventory of all of your job experiences in a file where you can pick and choose the most appropriate items to put on a CV or resume.